 |Why we picked it: Beyond the typical Roth and Traditional IRA options offered by many competitors, E*TRADE also features specialized IRAs.
 The broker offers an IRA tailored to minors who want to get a headstart on their financial future.
 There is also the E*TRADE CompleteTM IRA, which is geared toward those who are 59 ½ and older and not only eases the process of taking required minimum distributions once you hit retirement, but also doubles as an excellent bank account, offering free checking, online bill pay and even a debit card.
 E*TRADE also has designated financial consultants that can help manage your portfolios and give retirement advice.|

 What to watch out for: Not all accounts are eligible for cash management features.
-Investors interested in penny stocks also should be wary of the $6.95 charge associated with these trades.

 Why Trust Us?